avisha-datascientist/ventilator_pressure_pred/README.md

-# GI Tract Image Segmentation
+# GI Tract Image Segmentation (Not the repo for ventilator pressure prediction)

 ![Scans](./scans.png)
 - **General Information and Goal:**